jrav2/EV_Charger_Mapping/README.md

 ## Data Sources
 **NOTE: TO ACCESS THESE DATASETS YOU MUST COPY AND PASTE THE LINK INTO THE WEB BROWSER MANUALLY, CLICKING IT OFF OF THE README FILE WILL NOT WORK**
 - Primary Download Source:
-Public EV Charging Stations dataset from the Washington Geospatial Open Data Portal (To access please scroll down and press the source link for *EV Charging Stations*) https://geo.wa.gov
+Public EV Charging Stations dataset from the Washington Geospatial Open Data Portal (To access please scroll down and press the source link for *EV Charging Stations* which is under **EV Charging Stations 1,928**) https://geo.wa.gov

 - Original Data Provider: